clare-jisc/ultimate-wagtail-developers-course/lessons/link_to_lessons.md

 Lesson 9: [File Handling 101 (Wagtail Documents)](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/file-handling-101-wagtail-documents/) how to upload, manage or let your users download files from the template using a Custom Document Model

-Lesson 10: [Crafting Custom Pages in Wagtail CMS: A Step-by-Step Guide](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/your-first-custom-wagtail-page-and-tree-beard/) create a fully functional page with custom fields, migrations, and a template plus how to navigate the "Page Tree"
+Lesson 10: [Crafting Custom Pages in Wagtail CMS: A Step-by-Step Guide](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/your-first-custom-wagtail-page-and-tree-beard/) create a fully functional page and child with custom fields, migrations, and a template plus how to navigate the "Page Tree"

 Lesson 11: [Limiting Page Creation](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/limiting-page-creation/) limiting the number, location, and even the child pages of your custom Page types